table top left corner

 st.Debug('

-DebugOutput Procedure (string msg)
+Trace Procedure (string msg)

-Identical to the Debug method, except that the ouput is not conditional (the string is always sent to the debug output, regardless of whether or not the .debug property of the class is set to True (1) or not).
+Identical to the Debug method, except that the output is not conditional (the string is always sent to the debug output, regardless of whether or not the .debug property of the class is set to True (1) or not).

 See Debug for more information.